gaffe23/linux-inject/README.md

 * Eliminate the need for inline assembly, if possible.

 * The target occasionally raises a `SIGTRAP` signal that is not caught by the injector, which causes the target process to core dump.

+* The ARM injector does not properly detect a failure to inject the library, so it says that the injection succeeded when it actually didn't.

+* Refactor/clean up the code that calculates function offsets; it calls dlopen() more times than necessary and should probably be put into a separate function.